-Born at London, England around 1937, son of Henry William Selwood (?-1981) and Elah Lucy Samuel (?-1978), his early childhood was spent in Herne Hill and Tulse Hill.
+Born at London, England in 1936, son of Henry William Selwood (?-1981) and Elah Lucy Samuel (?-1978), his early childhood was spent in Herne Hill and Tulse Hill.
 He attended the Glebe Primary School and Wembley County Grammar School.
 The family came to Canada in 1955 and lived at Chilliwack, British Columbia.
 He joined them in Winnipeg in 1957 and attended Gordon Bell High School for one year.
-He spent two years studying Commerce at the University of Manitoba and, on 9 September 1961, he married Anne Campbell MacVicar at Portage la Prairie.
-They eventually had two daughters before separating in 1987.
+He spent two years studying Commerce at the University of Manitoba.

 He died at Winnipeg on 31 August 2020.